 So many options- and all baby safe.
 Choose the one you like the look of best!

 I stock lots of pretty colors of craft eyes in my shop, and I show you how to use them here.
 But, what do you do if you want something I don’t have?
 Like pink eyes?
 Or glitter eyes?
 Or polka dot eyes?
 Hmm… those would be hard to find.

 You can paint them yourself!
 Today, I’ll show you how to paint your own craft eyes!
 All you need is clear craft eyes and some paint.
 And since there are oh, about a thousand, colors of paint available… the possibilities are endless!

 Scroll down for the video!

 Have you seen Beanie Boos?
-They’re the new generation of Beanie Babies… and they have glitter eyes!
+They’re a group of Beanie Babies with glitter eyes!